AlaSQL/ala-wiki/promise.md

 ## More about promise

 If you are not used to work with promises have a look at http://www.2ality.com/2014/10/es6-promises-api.html where the concepts are explained very well.
-Central to the usage is the consept of
+Central to the usage is the concept of

 ![image](http://3.bp.blogspot.com/-K9wwF9rRnJA/VDEiVbdCqDI/AAAAAAAAA4g/QkdNWpxIzEc/s1600/resolve_with_thenable.jpg)

-Stating that if you can chain `.then(...)`'s if they return another promise.
+This means you can chain .then(...) methods when they return another promise.
 For AlaSQL this means you can return a `alasql.promise` object from a `.then` and keep the code unnested.

 Example of the notation:
 ```js